 You can look up your city and see the amount the county has been receiving from the city's RUT Funds for the maintenance of these FM roads on the State Treasurer's website.

 (Select payment type: Transfer of Jurisdiction/Farm-To-Market Extension)

 Please be sure to reduce the amount of RUT revenue you budget accordingly if you are under 500 in population.
 If the city is receiving funds from the County through a 28E agreement, be sure that revenue is also reflected in your budget.
 Remember, these funds are still restricted in the same manner as all Road Use Tax revenue and must be spent in accordance with the Code of Iowa Chapter 312 and any terms of the 28E agreement.

-On an annual basis, the Iowa DOT extends federal and state funding for replacement or rehabilitation of city-owned bridges that have been classified by an engineering inspection as structurally deficient or functionally obsolete.
+On an annual basis, the Iowa DOT extends federal-aid, federal-aid swap, and state funding for replacement or rehabilitation of city-owned bridges that have been classified by an engineering inspection as poor.
 Bridges are assigned priority points based on criteria shown on the Priority Point Worksheet.
 Once a city requests that an eligible bridge be considered for funding, it is ranked annually until an offer of funding is made and accepted by the city or the city requests that the bridge no longer be considered for funding.
-The majority of funds for this program are federal and varies according to the current federal funding methodology and availability of federal funds.
+The majority of funds for this program are federal-aid swap, and vary according to the current federal funding methodology and availability of funds.
 For more information, refer to I.M.
-1.100, Federal and State Bridge Programs.
+1.100, Highway Bridge Programs for Cities and Counties.